 The school purchases materials for the library through its budget allocation and additional funding from the P&C Association.
 The library is well resourced and students borrow books weekly.
-On Tuesday the library is open at lunchtime.
-During Book Week a highly anticipated evening event is Library by Lamplight.

-Each class from pre-primary to year 6 hosts one assembly per year.
+Each class from Pre-primary to year 6 hosts one assembly per year.
 They are held on a Friday commencing at 9:00am.
 Duration is approximately 45 minutes.
 The Term Planner and the Newsletter, advises in advance who will be conducting the assembly.